 - following us on Facebook or X

-Have food allergies?
-5 tips for reading food labels
+Tips for reading food labels

-video How food testing helps keep you safe
+Video: How food testing keeps you safe

-Staying safe with allergies: triple-check labels for food bought online
+Triple-check labels for food bought online

-video Pass the Mic: talking about celiac disease
+Video: Pass the mic on celiac disease

-video Science in action: protecting people with allergies
+Video: How science is protecting people with allergies

 Learn about food recalls and why it's important to sign up for recall alerts.